Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 #### Log Type: 3 (PriorityDataRecord)

-Used to request the GO log status data and additionally send via Iridium if available.
+Used to request the GO log status data and also send via Iridium, if available.

 | Data | Description |
 | --- | --- |